 Undergraduate teaching assistant

-The department has received USDA scholarships for undergraduate minority students majoring in nutrition or dietetics.
-Only incoming students who have been accepted into the university, are residents of Iowa, and identify as African American, Native American, Asian, Native Hawaiian/Alaska Native, or Latino/a are eligible to apply.
+The department has received USDA scholarships for undergraduate multicultural students majoring in food science.
+Only incoming students who have been accepted into the university as food science majors are eligible to apply.
 More details.